ArwaMAlhazmi/casting-agency-api/README.md

 Udacity FSND - Casting Agency API Capstone
 SQLAlchemy ORM, PostgreSQL, Python3, Flask, CORS, RBAC, Auth0, Unittest

+## Motivation:
-Motivation: This is Capstone project for Udacity FSND, It covers all of the concepts and the skills to build an API from start to finish and host it.
+This capstone was developed for Udacity FSND, It covers all of the concepts and the skills to build an API from start to finish and host it.

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency api models a company that is responsible for creating movies and managing and assigning actors to those movies.
 The Casting Agency API is a system to simplify and streamline the company's process.

 ## Getting Started